wloving77/dmtl4-MCS/src/introduction.md

 or false in propositional logic with arithmetic.

 It's not the students' faults.
-The traditional course was great when we didn't have the science and technology that do now have.
-This course uses the Lean 4 environment present the formal concepts taught in traditional courses but now presented in full generality.
+The traditional course was great when we didn't have the science and technology that we do now have.
+This course uses the Lean 4 environment to present the formal concepts taught in traditional courses but now presented in full generality.
 For example, students in this class formally define properties of binary relations on sets, such as the property of a relation of being symmetric.
 In English, it's just, "Given a binary relation r on a set s, then if for every e and f from s, if (e, f) is in r then so is (f, e).
-The best one can manage to assert in first-order logic is that for some particular relation r it's the case that for every e, f, in s, (e,f) in r implies (f,e) in r.
+The best one can manage to assert in first-order logic is that for some particular relation r it's the case that for every e, f, in s, (e,f) in r implies (f,e) in r."
 In Lean one says, for any type, t, any set s of objects of type T, any binary r relation on s, and any values, e and f in s, then if (e, f) is in r then so is (f, e).
 Learning to think abstractly is a major underlying aim of a DMT class.

 It isn't just the expressiveness, either.
-Sets and relations are represented by logical memberships predicates in our formalizations, consistent with Lean's mathlib.
+Sets and relations are represented by logical membership predicates in our formalizations, consistent with Lean's mathlib.
 Students thus also learn to reason across definitional abstraction boundaries and to use this skill to make progress in proof constructions.
 Another mark of success for a course like this could be that the extra cost paid up front is more than repaid well within course period.